Teamc00lgui/c00lgui-Reborn-by-x_c00lkidd_x/README.md

 ```
 **ATTENTION:**
 - You'll need an executor to use c00lgui, and to apply the skybox, etc., you'll need to bypass FE, so... good luck.
+- You can repost this code with or without modifications, BUT PLEASE DO NOT PUT A VIRUS IN THE CODE, AND GIVE CREDIT TO 'x_c00lkidd_x'.
 - R6 recommended.
 - You can be banned using this, because this is an exploit.
 - WORKING ON PROGESS.
 IT IS ALREADY POSSIBLE TO USE, BUT IT HAS SOME BUGS OR INCOMPLETE PARTS.